saketkc/2020_MCSK/README.md

 # 2020_MCSK
-Code for Global Translational Landscape of the Candida albicans Morphological Transition
+Code for reproducing results in _Global Translational Landscape of the Candida albicans Morphological Transition_, Vasanthakrishna Mundodi*, Saket Choudhary*, Andrew D. Smith and David Kadosh.